miniship/Game_Gomoku/readme.txt

 	1 3 1 0 1
 	1 4 4 4 4

-- MoveMaker: make moves from level one to level six, moves with lower level are better moves
+- MoveMaker: make moves from level 1 to level 5, moves with lower level are better moves

+III.
+Changes
+- Add moves by combining attack moves with defend moves
+- Remove some weak moves
+- Shuffle some simple moves to make the computer play more naturally